ekollof/andrath.nl/README.txt

 - Sidebar Links: Edit sidebar.links to add or remove links.
 - Profile Picture: Replace static/images/profile.jpg with your own image.
 - Favicon: Add a favicon.ico to static/.
-- Themes: Modify amber.css and green.css to adjust theme colors, or add new themes by creating additional CSS files and updating the theme toggle in build-blog.ksh.
+- Themes: Modify amber.css and green.css to adjust theme colors, or add new themes by creating additional CSS files and updating the theme toggle in publish.ksh.

 File Structure
 --------------
 - blog.conf: Configuration file for blog settings (optional).
-- build-blog.ksh: Script to generate the static site.
+- publish.ksh: Script to generate the static site.
 - index.ms: Groff file for the index page description.
 - pages/: Directory for static pages (e.g., bio.ms, contact.ms).
 - posts/: Directory for blog posts (e.g., post1.ms).
 - sidebar.links: Configuration file for sidebar links (optional).
 - static/: Directory for static assets (CSS, fonts, images).
 - templates/: Directory for HTML templates (index.html.tmpl, post.html.tmpl).
-- public/: Output directory for the generated site (created by build-blog.ksh).
+- public/: Output directory for the generated site (created by publish.ksh).

 How It Works
 ------------